Samuel Eaton Thompson: Publicity

-Afterwards, pilot Kenneth Arnold — whose 1947 flying saucer sighting had sparked widespread public interest in UFOs — interviewed Thompson.
+Afterwards, pilot Kenneth Arnold – whose 1947 UFO sighting had sparked widespread public interest in UFOs – interviewed Thompson.
 Although Arnold did not really believe Thompson's story was true, he also had difficulty in accepting that the poorly-educated, seemingly sincere Thompson was a blatant liar or hoaxer.
 Arnold speculated that Thompson might have had some sort of psychic experience.

 In 1980, Arnold donated a copy of his 1950 Thompson interview tape to Fate magazine.
 Clark's article "The Coming of the Venusians" was published in the January 1981 issue of Fate.
 Clark speculated that Thompson had had a visionary experience, which was inspired by, and which drew from, UFO folklore and Biblical stories.

 Similarities to other UFO cases

 Clark noted the Thompson case was similar to an encounter reported during the mystery airship wave of 1897.
 There are also some similarities between Thompson's story and the far better known account of contactee George Adamski; but Clark argues that it is unlikely that Adamski knew of Thompson.